 Major environmental incident: means an incident which results, or is likely to result, in significant adverse effects on the environment in accordance with Directive 2004/35/EC.
-However, in the context of this Implementing Regulation it is only such incidents resulting from a major accident as defined in Article 2 sub 1 under point (a), (b) or (c) of the OSD.
+However, in the context of this Implementing Regulation it is only such incidents resulting from a major accident as defined in Article 2 sub 1 under (1), (2) or (3) of the OSD.